Important Events From This day in History March 13th

 13 Mar, 2010 - Major Storms Northeastern United States

 13th March, 2010 : Major storms with wind gusts up to 75 MPH have bought down power lines and trees leaving nearly 1/2 million homes without power.

 13 Mar, 2011 - Police and Protesters Clash in Bahrain

 13th March, 2011 : Police fired tear gas and rubber bullets at protesters in Bahrain as violence erupted during demonstrations in the capital, Manama.
 The protests, inspired by recent revolutions in countries like Egypt and Tunisia, were mainly by Shias who demanded reforms on the Sunni monarchy in the country.

-13 Mar, 2012 - Rebekah Brooks Arrested in Phone Hacking Scandal
+13 Mar, 2012 - Rebekah Brooks Arrested in UK Phone Hacking Scandal

 13th March, 2012 : Rebekah Brooks, the former News International chief, was arrested in relation to the phone hacking scandal on charges of "suspicion of conspiring to pervert the course of justice."
 Another five men were also arrested in relation the News of the World phone hacking scandal.

 13 Mar, 2013 - Germany Three Islamist Groups Banned

 13th March, 2013 : Three ultra-conservative Islamist groups were banned by authorities in Germany.
 The three groups were accused of being anti-democratic and were though to be imposing "Sharia law."